 Tana joined Keller Rohrback in 2004 after practicing as a civil rights and criminal defense attorney.
 She began her legal career as a trial attorney with the Public Defender Service for the District of Columbia, one of the preeminent public defender offices in the country, where she handled cases at the trial level and argued appellate cases before the District of Columbia Court of Appeals.

 At Keller Rohrback, Tana has achieved significant settlements for her clients.
 She has won landmark victories for shareholders of mutual funds in suits alleging breaches of fiduciary duty by investment advisors in violation of the Investment Company Act.
 She has protected the retirement funds of employees whose employers had breached their fiduciary duties in violation of the Employee Retirement Income Security Act (ERISA).
 Tana has also stood up for workers who had been denied their proper wages and overtime payments.
-Tana was recently part of the trial team representing 20,000 Detroit nurses alleging an antitrust conspiracy by healthcare providers to depress compensation levels.
+She was recently part of the trial team representing 20,000 Detroit nurses alleging an antitrust conspiracy by healthcare providers to depress compensation levels.
 This extraordinary case settled on the eve of trial.
-In total, Tana played an essential role in recovering almost $90 million on behalf of affected Detroit nurses.
+Tana played an essential role in recovering almost $90 million on behalf of affected Detroit nurses.

 Tana’s wide ranging experience helps her quickly grasp what issues will dictate a case’s outcome, and she works tirelessly to see that her clients obtain the best result available.

 Cornell University – A.B., with distinction, 1988, Government

 New York University School of Law – J.D., 1991, Root-Tilden-Snow Scholar